I truly believe experiencing gratitude on a regular basis will bring about more positive changes than anything you've tried before.

 3. Draw your gratitude each day, or do something creative.

-This practice is taken from the Give Thanks Journal, and it's one of my favorites.
+This practice is taken from the award-winning Give Thanks Guided Gratitude Journal and it's one of my favorites.

 The instructions are simple - instead of writing your gratitudes in sentence form, draw them out.
 Or, paint them.
 Sing them.
 Dance them.
+Make a collage.
 Whatever suits your fancy.

 I love this practice because it combines gratitude + creativity for a double whammy of greatness.

 Here are some beautiful examples from my Gratitude Journals Pinterest Board of what people have done: